KafayatAkinwande/Product-Performance-And-User-Journey-Analysis/README.md

 ## 5. Recommendations

-Based on the analysis findings, the following recommendations are prioritised by expected impact on MAU and sustainable revenue growth in Alluring Cosmetics:
+Based on the findings of this analysis, the following recommendations are prioritised by expected impact on MAU and sustainable revenue growth in Alluring Cosmetics:

 ### 5.a Conversion Funnel
 #### Scale Direct-to-Cart Channels Given 12% Conversion Advantage